ahammadnafiz/Python-Mini-Projects/Synapto/synapto.md

    - Integrates with the Google Generative AI model for sophisticated note generation.

 **Setup and Usage**:
-- Ensure all dependencies are installed (listed in `requirements.txt`).
 - Configure the `.env` file with the necessary API keys.
-- Run the application using `python main.py`.
+- Run the application using `python synapto.py`.

 **Future Enhancements**:
 - Adding support for different languages in OCR.